madmongoose/epam/terraform/var2-elb-rdscluster/README.md

 Build a Wordpress HA CMS with RDS Cluster in the AWS Cloud using Terraform

-Go to project folder from cmd;
+1. Go to project folder from cmd;
-Enter terraform init comand;
+2. Enter terraform init comand;
-Enter terraform apply;
+3. Enter terraform apply;
-Enter any name (english word) for ssh certificate;
+4. Enter any name (english word) for ssh certificate;
-Enter yes;
+5. Enter yes;
-After deployment, you can see a link below.
+6. After deployment, you can see a link below called web-loadbalancer-url.
 Copy and past it into your browser to access wordpress.

+Note: If wordpress doesn't open, wait about a minute and refresh the page.